petyakostova/Site-Strong-Infinity-Drupal-8/README.md

     Events Page looks like this for `user #1` or `/user/1` or `The superuser` (who sets up the Drupal site and has full access):

       ![Events Page](screenshots/user-1-events.png)

+14. Added Slogan (Strong in Body, Strong in Spirit).

+15. Updated Structure.

+16. Created Image style for the Article categories pages.

+17. Created Sidebar Search.

+18. Created sidebar events, named Future Events, showed in descending order (from the closest event to the current date - 22.08.2018).

 ## My solution - Explanation